PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w5dOALbZ9HE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1.2 Matrices
 Matrices store multiple (usually  numeric) values of the same type in *two* dimensions arranged into a fixed number of rows and columns.
-So every row, or observation or element, contains a value (if it's blank) for every collum.
+So every row, or observation or element, contains a value for every collum.

 The singular form of matrices is 'matrix'.